p-faurevincent/keycloak-training/lab4/README.md

-# Lab 4 : Running the OAuth 2.0 playground
+# Lab 4 : The OAuth 2.0 playground

 For this lab, we are going to use the OAuth 2.0 playground, which is a basic Node JS that can be use to understand and experiment the OAuth 2.0 in a practical way.